aatkin/mobilefood-rest/README.md

 # Mobilefood-REST

 Awesome REST-service for Mobile Food -project.
-Written mainly in CoffeeScript compiled to JavaScript, using NodeJS, ExpressJS and MongoDB, formerly as part of a Exercise Project -course at University of Turku.
+Written in JavaScript, using NodeJS, ExpressJS and MongoDB, formerly as part of a Exercise Project -course at University of Turku.

 Install
 -------